keigoi/kmclib/artifact/artifact.md

 ## STEP 4: Additional Examples (Optional)
 The directory [examples/miscellaneous](../examples/miscellaneous) contains a few more examples of concurrent programs implemented with kmclib.

-The interested reader can follow these examples to familiarise themselves with the the kmclib primitives by modifiyng, compiling and running the programs.
+The interested reader can follow these examples to familiarise themselves with the the kmclib primitives by modifying, compiling and running the programs.
 * Calculator
     - source folder: [examples/miscellaneous/calculator](../examples/miscellaneous/calculator)
     - description: A client-server calculator that can perform addition and multiplication.